All Night Fuji

-All Night Fuji (オールナイトフジ) was a popular Japanese television show airing from April 2, 1983 to March 30, 1991 on Fuji TV.
+All Night Fuji (オールナイトフジ) was a popular Japanese television show airing from April 2, 1983, to March 30, 1991, on Fuji TV.
 A total of 404 episodes were aired.
 The program's average rating was 3.5%, and its highest rating was 7.2% on March 25, 1989.
 The ratings were described as exceptional for a midnight program.

 Program history

 On April 2, 1983, Fuji TV launched All Night Fuji.
 It aired every Saturday at midnight.
 Note that the closing time of the program was not determined, but was different for each episode.
-At times, the program would air until after 5:00 AM in the morning.
+At times, the program would air until after 5:00 AM.
 The first hosts were female jazz singer Naomi Akimoto and actress Mari Torigoe.
 Subsequently, comedian Tsurutarō Kataoka, idol Iyo Matsumoto, and actress Yumi Asō became hosts.
 The comedy duo Tunnels(Takaaki Ishibashi and Noritake Kinashi) also made regular appearances.
 In addition, many female college students appeared on the program, and they were called All Nighters (オールナイターズ, Ōrunaitāzu).
 The program featured information on foreign music, surfing, and skiing, as well as broadcasts of Owarai and mini-concerts.
-Famous musicians such as Madonna, Cyndi Lauper, and Wham also performed on the program.
-Wham's George Michael mentioned that the program was one of the most memorable events of his stay in Japan because he enjoyed it a lot.
+Famous musicians such as Madonna, Cyndi Lauper, and Wham! also performed on the program.
+Wham!'s George Michael mentioned that the program was one of the most memorable events of his stay in Japan because he enjoyed it a lot.
 On the other hand, the program also had an obscene aspect, with female college students introducing pornographic videos and reporting massage parlor, No-pan kissa, Sex shop, and the like.